asaltanubes/TFG-Killing-vector-fields/Escrito final/kerr/kerr.typ

 Killing fields in this metric, one associated the axial symmetry $R = partial_phi$ and the other with time symmetry $K = partial_t$.

-Just as with the schwarzschild geodesics we will call angular momentum and energy to the conserved quantities
+Just as with the Schwarzschild geodesics we will call angular momentum and energy to the conserved quantities

 $ E = K_mu u^mu = g_(t mu) u^mu = g_(t t)u^t + g_(t phi) u^phi = u_t $